Pipeline schema

 To help developers working with pipeline schema, nf-core tools has three schema sub-commands:

-• nf-core schema validate
+• nf-core pipelines schema validate

-• nf-core schema build
+• nf-core pipelines schema build

-• nf-core schema docs
+• nf-core pipelines schema docs

-• nf-core schema lint
+• nf-core pipelines schema lint

 Validate pipeline parameters